Surry Hills suburb profile

 Surry Hills rental market trends

-The rental market in Surry Hills has shown stability, with house rents remaining unchanged at $918 per week over the past year, while unit rents have increased by 6.9% to $775 per week.
-This vibrant suburb continues to attract renters with its eclectic mix of culture, dining, and proximity to Sydney's CBD, making it a desirable location for urban living.
+The rental market in Surry Hills has shown stability, with house rents remaining unchanged at $918 per week over the past year.
+Meanwhile, unit rents have experienced a 7.5% increase, reaching $785 per week.
+This vibrant suburb continues to attract renters with its eclectic mix of culture, dining, and proximity to the city, making it a desirable location for both residents and investors.

 Suburbs near Surry Hills